AdobeDocs/campaign.en/help/v8/dev/customize.md

 Campaign lists come with predefined filters to facilitate navigation and data vizualisation.

-:arrow_upper_right: Learn more about filtering options in [this page](https://experienceleague.adobe.com/docs/campaign-classic/using/getting-started/filtering-data/filtering-options.html?lang=en#about-filtering)
+:arrow_upper_right: Learn more about filtering options in [Campaign Classic documentation](https://experienceleague.adobe.com/docs/campaign-classic/using/getting-started/filtering-data/filtering-options.html?lang=en#about-filtering)

 ### Access data from the Explorer

 When you navigate in the Adobe Campaign Explorer tree, the data contained in the database is displayed in lists.
 You can filter these lists, run searches, add information, filter and sort data.

-:arrow_upper_right: Learn how to configure lists and save a list configuration in [this page](https://experienceleague.adobe.com/docs/campaign-classic/using/getting-started/starting-with-adobe-campaign/campaign-workspace/adobe-campaign-ui-lists.html?lang=en#getting-started)
+:arrow_upper_right: Learn how to configure lists and save a list configuration in [Campaign Classic documentation](https://experienceleague.adobe.com/docs/campaign-classic/using/getting-started/starting-with-adobe-campaign/campaign-workspace/adobe-campaign-ui-lists.html?lang=en#getting-started)

 You can apply filter on these lists to display only the data needed by the operator.
 Then actions can then be executed on the filtered data.
 Filter configuration lets you select data from a list dynamically.
 If the data is modified, the filtered data is updated.

-:arrow_upper_right: Learn how to filter data in [this page](https://experienceleague.adobe.com/docs/campaign-classic/using/getting-started/filtering-data/creating-filters.html?lang=en#typology-of-available-filters)
+:arrow_upper_right: Learn how to filter data in [Campaign Classic documentation](https://experienceleague.adobe.com/docs/campaign-classic/using/getting-started/filtering-data/creating-filters.html?lang=en#typology-of-available-filters)